 "The mix of music in the club was really interesting."

-Blend (verb) means to take several things, chop them finely and put them together to form something new in a deliberate and calculated way.
+Blend (verb) means to take several things and put them together to form something new in a deliberate and calculated way.
 It implies a thoughtful way to combine things.

 "This milkshake is made by blending banana, milk, cream and sugar."